World Chefs: Malaysian cook aims to awaken U.S. palates to her native food

-NEW YORK May 20 Southeast Asian chef and author Christina Arokiasamy likes to say that when the flavors dance, that's Malaysia, and she's on a mission to awaken palates to the unique pleasures of her native cuisine.
+NEW YORK Southeast Asian chef and author Christina Arokiasamy likes to say that when the flavours dance, that’s Malaysia, and she’s on a mission to awaken palates to the unique pleasures of her native cuisine.

 Last year the Malaysian government appointed the 46-year-old, who was born in Kuala Lumpur, trained in Bali and Thailand and now lives in Seattle, Washington, their food ambassador to the United States.